maussoft/maussoft-mvc/README.md

 # Maussoft.Mvc

-High speed web framework built in C# that runs on .NET 5
+Simple web framework built in C# that runs on .NET 5

 ### Build package